A bill to terminate the Department of Energy's program to promote the use of liquid metal reactors for the disposal of high-level radioactive waste.

 Length: 3 pages

-This bill was introduced on February 22, 1994, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 22, 1994, in a previous session of Congress, but it did not receive a vote.

 Feb 22, 1994